commons-app/commons-app-documentation/Privacy-policy.md

     are a parent or guardian and you are aware that your child has provided us with personal information, please contact [me|us] so that [I|we] will be able to do necessary actions.</p>

-<p><strong>Changes to This Privacy Policy</strong></p>
+### Changes to This Privacy Policy
-<p>[I|We] may update our Privacy Policy from time to time.
-Thus, you are advised to review this page
-    periodically for any changes.
-[I|We] will notify you of any changes by posting the new Privacy Policy on this page.
-These changes are effective immediately, after they are posted on this page.</p>
+We may update our Privacy Policy from time to time.
+Thus, you are advised to review this page periodically for any changes.
+We will notify you of any changes by posting the new Privacy Policy on this page.
+These changes are effective immediately, after they are posted on this page.

 ### Contact Us
 If you have any questions or suggestions about our Privacy Policy, please do not hesitate to contact us by creating an issue here on GitHub or posting on our [Google Groups forum](https://groups.google.com/forum/#!forum/commons-app-android).